 • Up to $2,500 for valuables, such as original artwork and furs

-Where can I buy flood insurance in New Jersey?
+Is flood insurance required in New Jersey?

 NFIP and private flood insurance is widely available through local agents serving most New Jersey communities, so it’s best to start shopping with your current home insurance agent.